sapphiredev/spinel/README.md

 This gets deployed to a Docker image in this GH organization and provides Discord Slash Commands for the Sapphire Discord server to get access to:

--   Sapphire Docs
+-   Sapphire Documentation
 -   Sapphire Guide
+-   Discord Developer Documentation
--   Discord.JS Docs
+-   Discord.JS Documentation
 -   Discord.JS Guide
--   MDN Docs
+-   MDN Documentation
--   NodeJS Docs
+-   NodeJS Documentation
+-   GitHub Issue & PullRequest information
+-   Tags
 -   More

 ## Usage